WITNESS STONES PROJECT™

 Through research, education, and civic engagement, the WITNESS STONES PROJECT seeks to restore the history and to honor the humanity and contributions of the enslaved individuals who helped build our communities.

 2022 marks the fifth installation of Witness Stones in West Hartford.
 Fifty brass plaques attached to stones in the ground mark the discovery, research, inquiry and commemoration carried out by students and community members.

-The Witness Stones Project, begun by an 8th grade Guilford United States History teacher, asks students to engage in analyzing and interpreting primary sources about enslaved individuals and to present that information to the public.
-The research results in a stone with a brass plaque installed in the sidewalk where each of the enslaved persons once lived.
-These stones remind us of the lives lived in bondage.
+The Witness Stones Project asks students to engage in analyzing and interpreting primary sources about enslaved individuals and to present that information to the public.
+These stones remind us of lives lived in bondage in this town.

-The Witness Stones Project West Hartford is facilitated by retired history teachers Tracey Wilson and Liz Devine on behalf of the Noah Webster House & West Hartford Historical Society, a 501 (c) 3 non-profit museum with a mission to preserve, interpret and champion Noah Webster’s legacy and birthplace and the evolving history of West Hartford.
+The Witness Stones Project West Hartford is facilitated by retired history teachers Tracey Wilson, Liz Devine and retired media specialist Denise deMello on behalf of the Noah Webster House & West Hartford Historical Society, a 501 (c) 3 non-profit museum with a mission to preserve, interpret and champion Noah Webster’s legacy and birthplace and the evolving history of

 The museum’s goal is to engage people in conversations and programs about the role of language, civic engagement, education, and a shared national and community identity.
 The Witness Stones Project West Hartford is an important tool to share the stories of all of the town’s past residents, especially those who have hitherto been silenced.
 West Hartford is the second town in Connecticut to take on this project.